QuTech-Delft/OpenSquirrel/docs/tutorial/creating-a-circuit/from-a-cqasm-string.md

-# Building a quantum circuit from a _cQASM_ string

 The following example shows how to build a quantum circuit from a `cQASM` string.

 ```python
 from opensquirrel import Circuit